2026 Inter-University Big Data Challenge

 How do I form or join a team?

-For the Self-paced program, we encourage students to team up with their peers.
-You may form a team of students at the same or different high schools.
-It is also recommended to make interdisciplinary teams given the nature of our data challenge topics.
+For the Self-paced program, we encourage students to team up with their We encourage students to team up with their peers.
+You may form a team of students at the same or different universities.
+It is also recommended to form interdisciplinary teams, given the nature of the program

 Do I need to have an idea for my project?